Interdisciplinary Science

 - Students who do not have U-level credits in “Advanced Functions” or “Calculus and Vectors” should take MATH 1912.

-SCOM 4006E Presenting and Communicating Research
+c) SCOM 4006E Presenting and Communicating Research

 d) 6 credits from List A*:

-ENGL 1540E Reading and Writing - Native
+ENGL 1540E Academic Reading and Writing for Native English Speakers

-ENGL 1550E Academic Reading and Writing
+ENGL 1550E Academic Reading and Writing for Non-Native English Speakers

-FREN 1505E Oral and written French supported by technology/Le français oral et écrit appuyé par la technologie
+Le français oral et écrit appuyé par la technologie

 LANG 1005F Grammaire appliquée à la rédaction